proteusthemes/themeforest-preview-bar/README.md

 ### Setup

 It is easy to setup this custom bar.

-Just change the two constants at the beginnig of the `index.php` file to match your URL (where themes/templates are located) and your Envato username and that's all.
+1. Change the two constants at the beginnig of the `index.php` file to match your URL (where themes/templates are located) and your Envato username (for ref link).
+2. Change the PHP array of the items.
+The key is the path relative to the `BASE_URL` constant, .